High Dimensional Statistical Analysis and its Application to ALMA Map of NGC 253: Preparatory Analysis

 \subsection{Spectral features corresponding to PCs: original data}

 It is interesting to examine what features are concretely responsible for PCs.
-Actually the RPCA can specify the responsible features to characterize the PCs.
+Actually the A-SPCA can specify the responsible features to characterize the PCs.
 We show the responsible spectral features in Figs.~\ref{fig:features_original}.
 The spectra are integrated over the whole analyzed regions for both figures.
 In Fig.~\ref{fig:features_original}, stars represent the features responsible for PC1, and triangles are for PC2.
 We do not show higher-order contributions for clarity.
 PC1-related features are assigned to the HCN(4--3) and HNC(4--3) lines, particularly close to the central part of the lines.
 PC2-related features are related to HCN(4--3), but in contrast to PC1, they are connected to the wing part of the line.
 Since the spectra are integrated over the analyzed regions, the wing is made actually by the Doppler shifts.
 This is clearly consistent with the fact that PC2 map (Fig.~\ref{fig:NGC253_map_PC}) agrees well with the Doppler velocity field of NGC~253 map (Fig.~\ref{fig:NGC253_velocoty_corrected}).

-Thus, we demonstrated the power of the high-dimensional PCA to extract the features of the emission lines on the ALMA map.
-The performance of the RPCA to the ALMA spectroscopic map as HDLSS data is certainly guaranteed by this preparatory analysis.
+The performance of the A-SPCA to the ALMA spectroscopic map as HDLSS data is certainly guaranteed by this preparatory analysis.
 We can safely proceed to the detailed analysis of the molecular lines, as in the next Section.